alliesoldau/alliesoldau/README.md

 # 😁 Hey, I'm Allie! 😁

+Experienced in Full Stack Development with a focus on JavaScript, React.js, and Ruby on Rails.
+Mechanical Engineering background with a strong desire to create elegant and efficient solutions.

+Customer focused, commited to cross-functional collaboration, and dedicated to bringing projects from concept to shelf (whether virtual or physical).

+When not crunching code you can find me peak-bagging in Upstate New York, crafting woodworking creations with my fiance, and spending countless hours in rainy weather volunteering with amphibian conservation groups.

+🏳️‍🌈 Proud member of the LGBTQ+ community. 🏳️‍🌈

 <!--
 **alliesoldau/alliesoldau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.